food for life global’s

-Food for Life Global’s principle affiliate, the Annamrita program, founded by Krishna Food Relief Foundation, believes in providing children with the right nutrition to support their education.
+Food for Life Global’s principal affiliate, the Annamrita program, founded by ISKCON Food Relief Foundation (IFRF), believes in providing children with the right nutrition to support their education.
 IFRF’s Annamrita program is based on the belief that ‘you become what you eat’.
 The nutritious meals this program serves daily encourages over a million children to attend school.

 The Midday Meal Scheme was initiated by the Indian government and IFRF’s Annamrita service is a major partner setting the standard for quality community service.

-The Food Relief Foundation is a not-for-profit, non-religious, non-sectarian public charitable trust formed on April 23, 2004 and registered under the Bombay Public Trusts Act, 1950.
+ISKCON Food Relief Foundation is a not-for-profit, non-religious, non-sectarian public charitable trust formed on April 23, 2004, and registered under the Bombay Public Trusts Act, 1950.

 In 1863, Ludwig Andreas Feuerbach (a German philosopher) wrote, “Man is what he eats”.
 He was stating that the food one eats has a bearing on one’s state of mind and health.
 At ISKCON Food Relief Foundation too, we believe that the intake of food not only grants Man his material survival but also offers him values of culture and of partaking in the divine, for which he strives in his innermost self.